pimvanhespen/go-pi-lcd1602/README.md

 ## Virtual LCD
 I wrote a virtual representation of an LCD screen.
 You can use it for debugging on de command line, or when your LCD is broken...

-## Changelog
-### 25/01/2019
-- Decoupled the lcd from synchronization
-- Added a VIRTUAL LCD
-- rewrote examples to match new code

-### 5/11/2018
-- Fixed boot bug: The LCD used to randomly show garbled data.
-It's fixed
-- Better implementation of animations.
-Animations are now locked to a single line, allowing for animating both lines concurrently
-- Added an example for the new animations

 ## Usage
 ### Import